Cuphead: Release

 Though the game was shown during the Xbox press event of Electronic Entertainment Expo 2014 to audience approval, it was not available to play and was estimated to be 40 percent complete.
 It was expected to be extended via expansion packs with 10 to 15 bosses each, similar to how Sonic & Knuckles added atop the Sonic series.
-Cuphead was released on September 29, 2017 for Windows and Xbox One, and it supports Xbox Play Anywhere.
+Cuphead was released on September 29, 2017, for Windows and Xbox One, and it supports Xbox Play Anywhere.
 King Features Syndicate has the licensing rights to merchandise and assorted paraphernalia.

-Downloadable content for the game, The Delicious Last Course, which adds a new island, boss encounters, and a third playable character (Ms. Chalice), was revealed at E3 2018 for release in 2019.
+The Delicious Last Course is downloadable content adding a new island, boss encounters, and a third playable character (Ms. Chalice), and was revealed at E3 2018 for release in 2019.
 However, the new content was pushed back into 2020 to avoid putting too much pressure and crunch time on the development team.
 It was further delayed due to the COVID-19 pandemic and was eventually released on June 30, 2022.

 A port of Cuphead for macOS was released on October 19, 2018, and advertised with an animated short titled Crisp Apples.

 A port for the Nintendo Switch was released on April 18, 2019.
 This was made possible when Microsoft approached the development team about it.
 A PlayStation 4 port was released on July 28, 2020.

 In June 2019, a port for Tesla, Inc.'s Linux-based operating system for some of its cars was announced by Tesla CEO Elon Musk, who expressed his appreciation of the game.
 It was released in September 2019 as part of Tesla's software version 10, though only the first level was playable.